junwatu/openai-tokens-dashboard/blog/README.md

 npm install
 ```

-Change directory to `server` and then run the dashboard server
+Change the directory to `server`, and then run the dashboard server:

 ```sh
 cd server
 npm run start
 ```

-open another terminal and change directory from root project to `ui` directory then run the dashboard UI development
+Open another terminal and change the directory from the root project to the `ui` directory, then run the dashboard UI development:

 ```sh
 cd ui
 npm run dev
 ```

-If the server and client is running, open the browser `http://localhost:5173`
+If the server and client are running, open the browser and navigate to `http://localhost:5173`.

 ![init ui](images/openai-dashboard-ui-init.png)

-If everything running smoothly you will get the web user interface as the screenshot above shown.
+If everything is running smoothly, you will see the web user interface as shown in the screenshot above.

 ## Deep Dive into OpenAI API

 To effectively integrate and utilize the OpenAI API within our Tokens Usage Dashboard, it is essential to gain an understanding of the API's features, functionality, and available endpoints.
-This will enable us to retrieve token usage data, calculate costs, and provide real-time updates to the dashboard.
+This will enable us to retrieve token usage data, calculate costs, and provide updates to the dashboard.

-Here is a closer look at the key aspects of the OpenAI API:
+Here is a closer look at the main key aspects of the OpenAI API:

-1. **API Documentation**: Begin by thoroughly reviewing the [official documentation](https://platform.openai.com/docs/api-reference) provided by OpenAI for the API.
+1. **API Documentation**: Begin by reviewing the [official documentation](https://platform.openai.com/docs/api-reference) provided by OpenAI for the API.
 We will use chat completion for this project.
 The [Chat API](https://platform.openai.com/docs/api-reference/completions/create) documentation will outline the available endpoints, request/response formats, and any specific guidelines or limitations.

-2. **Authentication**: OpenAI API utilizes authentication using an API key or access token.
-The documentation will provide guidance on how to obtain and securely store the API key.
-It's important to handle the key securely and ensure it is not exposed in client-side code.

-3. **Rate Limiting**: OpenAI API enforces [rate limits](https://platform.openai.com/docs/guides/rate-limits/overview) to control the number of requests made within a specified timeframe.
-Understanding the rate limits imposed by the API is crucial for designing our dashboard's data retrieval strategy and ensuring compliance with the API's usage policies.

-4. **Cost**: OpenAI has different [pricing](https://openai.com/pricing) structures for each of the models they have released.
+2. **Cost**: OpenAI has different [pricing](https://openai.com/pricing) structures for each of the models they have released.
 For our project, we utilize the `gpt-3.5-turbo` or `gpt-3.5-turbo-16k` models.
 The cost table for these models is as follows:

     | Model       | Input               | Output             |
     | ----------- | ------------------- | ------------------ |